Revised Date: December 31, 2019

 - Information Collection.

 A. General.
-When you visit the Site, you can browse without submitting any personal information about yourself.
+When you use the Service, you can browse without submitting any personal information about yourself.
 We will, however, receive and store some non-personally identifiable information about you, as described below.
 In order to participate in certain functionalities, you may be asked to provide personally identifiable information.
 Personally identifiable information is information that can identify you, including, for example your name or email address.
 It will always be your choice, or the choice of anyone acting for you, to provide personally identifiable information.

 D. Email Address Collection.
 In order to receive certain communications from us, including, but not limited to, our Annual Letter, you may be required to submit your name and email address to us.
 Any email you receive from us will include an unsubscribe link that will allow you to opt-out of receiving future emails.

 E. Requests or Communications Submitted by You.
-The Site provides users the option to submit questions, feedback, or comments by filling out a form available under the “Contact” link at the bottom of the page.
+The Service provides users the option to submit questions, feedback, or comments by filling out a form available under the “Contact” link at the bottom of the page.
 This form asks for your name and email address and we will use this information to respond to your inquiries.
 Any communications and contact information that you voluntarily submit to us may be saved indefinitely and in a profile specific to you.

 Pixels (aka web beacons/web bugs/java script).
 Pixels are tiny graphics with a unique identifier that are used to track the online movements of web users.
 Unlike cookies, which are stored on a computer’s hard drive, pixels are small graphics that are about the size of the period at the end of the sentence that are embedded invisibly on web pages or in HTML-based emails.
-Our third-party analytics providers may place pixels on the Site that track what other websites you visit (both before and after visiting the Site).
-Our third-party analytics providers use information obtained from pixels to help us improve our business and the Site.
+Our third-party analytics providers may place pixels on the Service that track what other websites you visit (both before and after visiting the Service).
+Our third-party analytics providers use information obtained from pixels to help us improve our business and the Service.
 We do not control the use of pixels by third parties.
 See the section on “Third Party Analytics Providers” below.

 G. Third Party Analytics Providers.
-We use third parties to help us operate and improve the Site.
-We may provide these third parties with information we collect and they may collect information from you about your use of the Site.
-If we provide information to third parties, it will, unless specifically noted otherwise in this Policy, be governed by this Policy and may only be used by those third parties to help us operate or improve our business or the Site and to provide services to us.
+We use third parties to help us operate and improve the Service.
+We may provide these third parties with information we collect and they may collect information from you about your use of the Service.
+If we provide information to third parties, it will, unless specifically noted otherwise in this Policy, be governed by this Policy and may only be used by those third parties to help us operate or improve our business or the Service and to provide services to us.
 We do not control information collected by third parties and are not responsible for their use of that information.

 - Information Use.